memmett/PyWENO/docs/index.rst

 **News**

+* December 4 2013: The kernel generator has been simplified a lot and the functional generator was removed.
+Several more (speed) improvements were made to the non-uniform module.
 * November 12 2013: Several improvements were made to the non-uniform module.
 These were contributed by Ben Thompson.
 * May 15 2012: Several routines were added for computing